cedar-book/dev.bitshares.works-ts/index.md

 	  - making Project plans for the future release
       - creating/ announcing  Release

+### Account & Keys
+Traditional blockchain designs use cryptographic hashes to generate globally unique IDs that are statically guaranteed to never have a collision.
+However, those hashes require significantly more memory and more CPU cycle to manipulate.
+It takes more CPU time to look up.
+Thus, BitShares assign globally unique IDs to BitShares account name.

+  - An user can name an account easily to remember and communicate
+  - ("human-friendly" account name for our financial transactions?)
+  - every BitShares account is assigned a globally unique name.
+  - (fee based - special name - the power to adapt market demands)
+  - Dynamic Account Permission
+  - Multi user control
+  - multiple keys (protections, more secure experiences)
+  - Permission management - should be defined in term of people or organization rather than keys.

+   *image*

+### Create a BitShares account by using UI wallet
+ 	  - first wallet, free
+	  -
+- GUI wallet type
+  - Web Wallet
+  - Light wallet
+- Wallet Mode
+  - Cloud wallet
+  - Local wallet
+- UI wallet Features
+	 * image*
+    ( - list element items and short descriptions)

+   - Testnet (branch / test folder)
+ - Public Testnet

+ - BISP

   ****
 ## [BitShares Core](/core/README.md#bitshares-core)
 Documentation related to BitShares Core internals and development fundamentals.